Newcastle Brown Ale became the highest selling bottled beer in Britain, and came to make significant sales in the United States.

 The Tyne Brewery was closed in May 2005.
 Production of Newcastle Brown Ale was relocated to the Federation Brewery in nearby Dunston, Gateshead.

 Newcastle Brown Ale was among the top fifty highest-selling beers in the United States by 2006.

 Bottling of Newcastle Brown Ale was relocated to the John Smith’s Brewery in Tadcaster, North Yorkshire, from 2007.

-The Federation Brewery was closed in May 2010, and Newcastle Brown Ale production was relocated to the John Smith’s Brewery.
+Heineken closed the Federation Brewery in May 2010, and Newcastle Brown Ale production was relocated to the John Smith’s Brewery.

-Production of Newcastle Brown Ale was relocated to the Zouterwoude Brewery in the Netherlands from 2017.
+Production of Newcastle Brown Ale for export was relocated to the Zoeterwoude Brewery in the Netherlands from 2017.

 Recent years have not been kind to Newcastle Brown Ale.
 Global sales have dropped from nearly seven million cases in 2014, to around two million cases in 2019.

 Production of Newcastle Brown Ale for the United States market was relocated to the Heineken-owned Lagunitas Brewery from 2019.
 The recipe was subjected to significant changes, and contains Centennial and Chinook hops.